 Warranty Reserves One of our key objectives is to provide superior quality products and services.
 To that end, we provide a standard manufacturer's warranty typically extending up to 12 months, allowing our customers to seek repair of products under warranty at no additional cost.
 A corresponding estimated liability for potential warranty costs is recorded at the time of the sale.
 We sometimes offer extended warranties in the form of product maintenance services to our customers for purchase.
 We defer the fair value of this revenue and recognize revenue over the life of the extended warranty period.
-Refer to Note 1, "Description of Business and Significant Accounting Policies" in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report for further information regarding our accounting for extended warranties.
+Refer to Note 10, "Commitments and Contingencies" in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report for further information regarding our accounting for extended warranties.